 Now, don't get us wrong, there will always be a place for a PS5 wired headset.
 Sometimes you can't beat the flexibility that connection provides, and a lack of signal dropout - to say nothing of low latency - can't be ignored.
-Plus, some of the best PS5 headsets (and best Xbox Series X headsets) are wired models.
+Plus, some of the best gaming headsets are wired models so the quality is absolutely proven.
 However, getting a PS5 wireless headset is a particularly astute move right now - they offer greater flexibility and less faff.
-In fact, they're some of the best PS5 accessories out there.

-The number of PS5 wireless headsets that will play nice with the previous-gen is not too bad, either.
-From Turtle Beach headsets to Sony headsets for gaming to Sennheiser gaming headsets, it's clear that a large proportion of the big players are eager to offer compatibility with both generations.
+The number of PS5 wireless headsets that will play nice with the previous gen is not too bad, either.
+It's clear that a large proportion of the big players are eager to offer compatibility with both generations.
 This means such a headset could be your tether-free version of the best PS4 headset simultaneously.
 Nice.

 The official Sony PS5 wireless headset is now my go-to PS5 headset.
 And that's because it is just superb.
 There's no doubting that it also offers benefits from being the official companion of the PS5.
-Boasting the same aesthetics and design language, the Pulse 3D headset is easily the best and, well, easiest way to tap into the PS5's Tempest 3D AudioTech.
+Boasting the same aesthetics and design language, there's a reason why the Pulse 3D headset is easily one of the best PS5 headsets generally, and perhaps the easiest way to tap into the PS5's Tempest 3D AudioTech.

 And the quality is noticeable, immediately.
 From the pre-loaded Astro's Playroom to bigger, heavier hitters like Assassin's Creed Valhalla and Spider-Man: Miles Morales, the investment in the Tempest audio engine, and how the PUlse 3D delivers it to you, is exceptional; the drivers cover all parts of the audio spectrum brilliantly, with better bass than the official PS4 headsets to boot.